 Qantas is continuing to investigate new technology to offer fast Wi-Fi on its international routes.
 A trial on the A380 in 2012 showed low levels of take-up due to slow connection speeds over remote areas of ocean.
 Fast domestic Wi-Fi has become a reality only recently due to new technology and next generation satellites serving the Australian mainland.
 Qantas intends to be the first Australian airline to offer next generation Wi-Fi on international routes as it becomes available.

 To me this is a bit of a cop-out.
 Sure, wifi isn’t super high speed, but there’s wifi out there that’s reasonably fast (Etihad, Lufthansa, etc.), and in many ways wifi has become a standard amenity on international flights nowadays.

-I’m happy to see that Qantas’ first reconfigured A380 will be flying in just a few weeks.
+I’m happy to see that Qantas’ first reconfigured A380 will start flying today.

 I wouldn’t expect much in terms of the updates to first class and economy.
 Premium economy changes might even be negative for some, as Qantas’ new premium economy hasn’t been very popular with passengers.
 It’s business class where the biggest changes are happening, as the airline finally installs seats with direct aisle access.